S Corp Taxation: Everything You Need to Know

 For people who are self-employed, one way to avoid higher Medicare and Social Security taxes is to organize as an S corporation.
 When you're an employee, you are only responsible to pay a portion of these taxes.
 If you're self-employed, you have to cover both the employer and employee portions.

 If you need help with S corp taxation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.